Assessing Damages in Antitrust Actions

 Financial analysis or cost-based methods

-Another method in this category is the cost-plus method, where the counterfactual price is derived by estimating the cost of the cartelised product based, for instance, on data from a cartel member, and then adding a profit margin that would be expected to prevail in the absence of a cartel.
-The estimation of the competitive profit margin can then be based on margins in comparable markets.
-While the advantage of this method is that cost data are often available in the companies’ records, for multi-product firms with a large common cost component it may be a challenge to identify the cost of producing only the cartelised product.
+Although the advantage of this method is that cost data are often available in a company’s records, for a multi-product firm with a large common cost component it may be a challenge to identify the cost of producing only the cartelised product.
 In addition, it may not always be straightforward to determine what the competitive margin should be.
 For example, high-technology industries may be characterised by a low unit production cost, but a substantial margin to recover research and development costs would be expected, even in the absence of collusion.

 Choosing the appropriate method

 The choice of the most appropriate method depends largely on the availability of suitable data.
-For instance, if there are sufficient data on the prices before and after the cartel, and on the main cost and demand factors that may have impacted prices, the before, during and after method is likely to be most appropriate.
-Market simulation methods may be appropriate if no good comparator (in terms of time, geography or product) is available and if reliable assumptions can be made regarding the nature of competition, as well as the demand and cost functions.
-The advantage of financial analysis is that data are usually available, but it may be difficult to obtain them at the required level of disaggregation, or to make them comparable over time or across firms, which may be needed if financial performance is to be assessed against a benchmark.
+For instance, if there are sufficient data on the prices before and after the cartel, and on the main cost and demand factors that may have affected prices, the before, during and after method is likely to be most appropriate.
+If a similar geographical or product market can be identified, difference-in-differences method can also be applied.
+Market simulation or financial methods will most often be applied if comparator analysis is not possible.

 The pass-on effect

-- Second, pass-on can be estimated using econometric methods, by examining a statistical relationship between the cartelised input price and the downstream price.
-Using this method requires the availability of sufficient data on both the cartelised input price and the prices charged by the claimant, as well as other factors that may have impacted the movements of the downstream price.
+The evidence for pass-on can be derived based on the analysis of the purchaser’s internal documents that contain information on the price-setting process.
+It can also be estimated using econometric methods, by examining a statistical relationship between the cartelised input price and the downstream price.
+Using this method requires the availability of sufficient data on both the cartelised input price and the prices charged by the claimant, as well as other factors that may have affected the movements of the downstream price.

 Economic theory is sometimes used to estimate pass-on based on a qualitative analysis of the characteristics of the market and the cartel.
 As an example, theory predicts that pass-on is likely to be stronger if the purchaser’s competitors were also affected by the cartel than if they were not (for instance, because they buy their inputs in markets that were not cartelised).
-If the purchaser’s competitors were not affected, competition from firms that do not experience a cost increase may limit the purchaser’s ability to increase its price.
-Theory also predicts that a stronger market competition leads to a higher pass-on, as in a strongly competitive market margins are lower and a loss of sales resulting from price increase has a less overall negative impact on the firms’ profits.
-However, while theory is a useful tool to structure thinking about pass-on and to provide guidance on what evidence to look for, it should not be used as sole evidence, but be supported by factual evidence – e.g., in addition to a quantitative analysis it is informative to interview relevant key personnel and review actual sales procedures.
+However, although theory is a useful tool to structure thinking about pass-on and to provide guidance on what evidence to look for, it should not be used as sole evidence, but should be supported by factual evidence (e.g., in addition to a quantitative analysis it is informative to interview relevant key personnel and review actual sales procedures).

 The volume effect